top of page

 Closed Campgrounds

-Crane Flat, Tamarack Flat, White Wolf, Yosemite Creek, and Tuolumne Meadow
+Bridalveil Creek, Crane Flat, Tamarack Flat, White Wolf, Yosemite Creek, Housekeeping Camp, Porcupine Flat, Tuolumne Meadow, North Pines, Lower Pines.

 Valley Loop Trail